innovationcore/HAVOC-TemiApp/README.md

 - **SmellSensorUtils.java**
   - **Description**: Provides low-level logic to interface with a custom USB smell sensor, using the `usb-serial-for-android` library.
 It initializes the USB connection, reads sensor data, and formats it for streaming via WebRTC.
 - **DataSendingBackgroundExecutor.java**
-  - **Description**: Manages a background task that periodically sends the robot’s position data to a remote client via the WebRTC data channel.
+  - **Description**: Manages a background task that periodically sends the robot’s position data and the most recent smell data via the WebRTC data channel.
 - **SmellBackgroundExecutor.java**
   - **Description**: Runs a background task to periodically read data from the smell sensor using `SmellSensorUtils`.
 - **WebRTCStreamingManager.java**